PhD in molecular pharmacology and toxicology, University of Southern California, Los Angeles, Calif., 2009

 Wu JB, Chung LW.
 (2015) The PI3K-mTOR pathway in prostate cancer: biological significance and therapeutic opportunities.
 In: PI3K-mTOR in Cancer and Cancer Therapy pp 263-289.
 Ed.
 Leyland-Jones B, De P, Dey N. (Springer Press)

-Current funding support: Department of Defense
+Current funding support: National Institutes of Health and Department of Defense